DEV-5/MY_NOTES/Linux_Embedded_development.md

-    -  `gcov`  is a great tools to understand code coverage and `gprof` can be used to see call graph and understand the compute time
+    -  `gcov`  is a great tools to understand code coverage and `gprof` can be used to see call graph and understand the compute time.

   #### x86_64 calling convention for Linux